Centril/rfcs/text/0000-uniform-generic-bounds.md

 # Drawbacks
 [drawbacks]: #drawbacks

-TODO

-- complexity

-- type inference decidability?

-TODO
+Generalizing closures and bounds to type variables adds some complexity to the type system.
+This is the main drawback of this proposal.
+However, some of that complexity, at least where users of the language are concerned, have already been paid for by the existing ability to quantify lifetimes in bounds, that is, the current ability to write `Foo: for<'a> Bar<'a>`.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

+## Choice of syntax

+## Having `dyn for<T>` in the grammar

 TODO

-- motivate `dyn for<T>` in grammar.
+## On (un)decidability

+TODO

-- implied bounds
+## On implied bounds

-- the combination features, independence, etc.
+TODO

+## Why the current combination and not some subset?

 TODO